hsluv/hsluv-php/README.md

 Returns HSLuv an array of **float** values ( H, S, L ).

-# From HSLuv to rgb / hex
+# From HSLuv to RGB / hex

 Parameters are float H, S, L componets or an array.